 Price Comparability: ML Infrastructure Choices

-| Use Case | Cloud Choice | Cloud Price | InMotion Internet hosting Various | InMotion Internet hosting Price |
+| Use Case | Cloud Possibility | Cloud Price | InMotion Internet hosting Various | InMotion Internet hosting Price |

 |---|---|---|---|---|